The Open Agent Hub Projects

 |

-Deep Research Agent for Finance |
+Deep Research Agent for Applications |

 |

-| The Deep Research Agent for Finance project demonstrates MCP in action for a common design pattern, Deep Research Agent.
-This example shows how a financial analyst can use a deep research agent to find, aggregate, and analyze information about a public company (or other potential investment).
+| The Deep Research Agent for Applications demonstrates MCP in action for an important, common design pattern, Deep Research Agents.
+The first example application shows how a financial analyst can use a deep research agent to find, aggregate, and analyze information about a public company (or other potential investment).
+The second example explores recent medical research on diseases and pharmaceuticals.
+The third example supports finding and summarizing recent research papers posted to [ArXiv](https://arxiv.org){:target="_blank"}.
 There are many other applications possible.
 The app is built on MCP Agent, developed by LastMile AI, discussed next. | |

 | LastMile AI MCP Agent | |

 | Build effective agents using Model Context Protocol and simple to sophisticated workflow patterns.
-See the Deep Research Agent for Finance, discussed in the previous row, which is built with this toolkit.
+See the Deep Research Agent for Applications, discussed in the previous row, which is built with this toolkit.
 See the recent Alliance blog post on their lessons learned developing the orchestration feature for deep research and related use cases.
 Highly informative!
 (Principal developer: LastMile AI) | |

-1 Indicates an Alliance core project.
+1 The icon indicates an Alliance core project.

 The NLIP Project

 The NLIP project is facilitating the development of an open-source protocol for intelligent agents to communicate with each other and with humans using natural language.
-The MCP in the Enterprise: A User Guide, discussed above has a chapter on NLIP.
+The MCP (and Beyond) in the Enterprise: A User Guide, discussed above has a chapter on NLIP.

 | Links | Description |